 - a user who is not satisfied with the services provided or who believes his or her rights have not been respected

 - someone representing the user, if the user is a child or is not able to file a complaint (The representative can be a parent, tutor, curator, mandatary in case of incapacity, spouse, close relative or someone who has a particular interest in the user’s well-being.)

 - the heirs of a deceased user

 You can also file a complaint if you have been mistreated and you are a senior or an adult in a vulnerable situation.
 Anyone who suspects mistreatment can alert the service quality and complaints commissioner.
-In an emergency, you can also call the Elder Mistreatment Helpline (1-888-489-2287).
+If you have been mistreated, you can also call the Elder Mistreatment Helpline (1-888-489-2287).
 In an emergency, call the police (9-1-1).

 Also, any person who realizes that the rights of a user or group of users are not being respected can report the situation directly to the Quebec Ombudsman (see below).